BridgesLab/PrecisionNutrition/Human Genetics/mr-calcium-ldlc.html.md

 :::

-The primary result, using the inverse variance weighted method shows a -0.0010879 $\pm$ 0.0383213 SD increase in LDL cholesterol (MGI-BioVU LabWAS) per 1 SD increase in calcium (UK Biobank).
+The primary result, using the inverse variance weighted (multiplicative random effects) method shows a -0.0010879 $\pm$ 0.0383213 SD increase in LDL cholesterol (MGI-BioVU LabWAS) per 1 SD increase in calcium (UK Biobank).
 This is statistically significant with a p-value of 0.9773529.
 All four MR methods (IVW, weighted mode, weighted median, MR-Egger) gave consistent, **non-significant** causal estimates, supporting the hypothesis of no causal effect of calcium on LDL-C.

 ### MR-Egger Intercept